-Class rank for senior students shall be calculated by averaging grades earned in grades 9-12 for which the student earned state graduation credit in english, mathematics, science, social studies, and languages other than english.
+2020-2021 school year and prior: Class rank for each senior student shall be calculated by averaging grades earned in grades 9-12 for which the student earned state graduation credit in English, mathematics, science, social studies, and languages other than English (LOTE).
 The numeric semester average shall earn grade points according to the District's weighted grade point scale.
-An estimated class rank will be calculated at the end of the fifth six-week grading period.
-The sixth six-week estimated average will be calculated based on the fourth and fifth six-week performance.
+An estimated class rank will be calculated at the end of the fifth six-weeks grading period.
+The sixth six week estimated average will be calculated based on the fourth and fifth six-week performance.
 The actual class rank will be determined after all grades are reported on the final transcripts.
-Note: attendance denial of credit will affect class rank.